-- The SuperGold Card scheme providing free off-peak travel4 is available to those with a SuperGold Card and travelling with a Bee Card (generally those over 65 years of age), - Fares will be set on a zone structure or as adopted in this RPTP, - For the Late Bus, a separate fare structure will apply (currently a flat fare), - Smartcards will be available from designated outlets (NCC and TDC council offices, and Nelson, Stoke and Richmond libraries), - ٠ - Fare levels will be reviewed annually, which may result in the above fares and ticket availability changing, - The contractor will be involved in these discussions.
-In setting fares, the primary considerations will be the level of inflation as it relates to the costs of providing the service, affordability, Waka Kotahi, TDC and NCC funding levels and policies, and the joint Council Fare Policy5, - Fare structures will be reviewed up to every six years.
-The last review was in 2017, implemented in 2020, this RPTP has included a fare structure review for implementation in 2024.
+- The SuperGold Card scheme providing free off-peak travel3 is available to those with a SuperGold Card and travelling with a Bee Card (generally those over 65 years of age), - Fares will be set on a zone structure or as adopted in this RPTP, - For the Late Bus, a separate fare structure will apply (currently a flat fare), - Smartcards will be available from designated outlets (NCC and TDC council offices, and Nelson, Stoke and Richmond libraries), - An accessibility concession that enables total mobility card holders and eligible support persons to ride for no charge. - Fare levels will be reviewed annually, which may result in the above fares and ticket availability changing, - The contractor will be involved in these discussions.
+In setting fares, the primary considerations will be the level of inflation as it relates to the costs of providing the service, affordability, Waka Kotahi, TDC and NCC funding levels and policies, and the joint Council Fare Policy4, - Fare structures will be reviewed up to every six years.
+The last review was in 2017, implemented in 2020, this RPTP has included a fare structure review for implementation in 20243,